There is additional information for supervisors here:

 Your interim report is read by your supervisor, who will give written or verbal feedback.

 To further broaden involvement in projects, students are divided into small groups which meet to discuss progress, with supervisors in attendance.
 Project groups meet at three times in the year:

 One of the supervisors in the group is assigned to act as convener.
 Group meetings may also be attended by the project coordinator.
 Your attendance is obligatory.
 At each meeting, you will give a talk describing your progress on project work and your future plans.
 Your talk should take 10 minutes, plus 5 minutes for questions.

 More detailed guidelines are circulated in advance of each meeting.
 Your supervisor should assist you in preparing for project group meetings.
 The group convenor transmits individual feedback to you and to the project coordinator, after discussion with the supervisors, following the meeting.

 Any student whose progress gives cause for concern may be asked to give a further presentation to the project coordinator, with the supervisor in attendance.
 This permits a more thorough discussion of any problems that have arisen.

-Finally, students give a 30-minute presentation of their project to the markers and perhaps one additional member of staff, in or around Week 1 of the Examination Period (about 3-4 weeks after Semester 2 ends).
+Finally, you give a 30-minute presentation of your project to your project markers and perhaps one additional member of staff, in or around Week 1 of the Examination Period (about 3-4 weeks after Semester 2 ends).
 Alternatively presentations may be arranged in the week immediately following project submission.
 See the project calendar for more precise information.
-The purpose of the presentation is to help the markers gain insight into the project, as input to the marking process.
+The purpose of the presentation is to help the markers gain insight into your project, as input to the marking process.
 The presentation itself is not assessed but it is obligatory.